hoist/hoist-connect/README.md

 ```

 *Parameters*
 - `milliseconds` the number of milliseconds to set the timeout to from now.
-Must be between 1 and 30000 (1-30 seconds)
+Must be between 1 and 120000 (1 millisecond- 2 minutes)

 *Returns*
 - A `{Promise}` to have set the timeout, you don't need to chain this as it can run async and in the background.